Stanford-BioE80/Stanford-BioE80.github.io/_docs/w8inclass.md

 Can you get one droplet to follow a defined pathwithoutusing the black sharpie, only by placing other droplets in the field of play?
 How few “control” droplets can you use?

 ### Challenge 3.
 (All remaining time)
-By only placing droplets in a confined initial region (i.e., like the stump of a hapless newt), can you get a droplet to eject and follow a defined path (again, all without placing any droplets elsewhere in the field)?
+By only placing droplets in a confined initial region, can you get a droplet to eject and follow a defined path (again, all without placing any droplets elsewhere in the field)?

 Note: You may choose to take pictures to help you answer the problem set questions.